-It is our hope to make this resource available to any agency seeking a trauma-informed and strength based service that offers art as a healing tool to survivors of domestic and sexual violence, and other forms of prolonged trauma.
+We are committed to making this resource available to any agency seeking a trauma-informed and strength-based service that offers art as a healing tool to survivors of domestic and sexual violence, and other forms of prolonged trauma.

-Since 1991, AWBW has provided creative expression as a healing tool for over 112,000 battered women and their children in crisis shelters, transitional homes, and outreach centers throughout the United States.
+Our Work with Women and Children Since 1991, AWBW has provided creative expression as a healing tool for over 159,000 women and their children in crisis shelters, transitional homes, and outreach centers throughout the United States.

-By providing an environment that promotes healing, art workshops help women and children to develop a renewed sense of hope and possibility that profoundly impacts future decisions regarding the direction of their lives, their relationships, and how to stay safe.
-Art empowers survivors to transform how they view themselves, allowing them to see past the abusive messages they learned from their batterers and rebuild their self-confidence.
+By providing an environment that promotes healing, art workshops help individuals develop a renewed sense of hope and possibility that profoundly impacts future decisions regarding the direction of their lives, their relationships, and how to stay safe.
+Art empowers survivors of violence and trauma to transform how they view themselves, allowing them to see past the abusive messages they learned from their batterers and rebuild their self-confidence.

 The AWBW Program is available to any agency or organization seeking to implement art as healing tool for survivors of domestic violence.
 We invite you to learn more about our programs and to join us in using art to empower survivors and to break the silence surrounding domestic violence in our communities.